 We use the term Extreme Quick-Start for a Quick-Start router that maintains per-flow state about Quick-Start requests, and the term Basic Quick-Start for a Quick-Start router that does not maintain per-flow state, but follows the algorithms in the section above.
-While Extreme Quick-Start is not necessarily realistic in practice, it allows us to analyze how much Quick-Start performance could be improved if router efficiency was not a limiting factor.
-For example, a single Extreme Quick-Start router could perform the following actions, even if it was the only Extreme Quick-Start router in the network:
+While not necessarily realistic in practice, with Extreme Quick-Start we can analyze how much Quick-Start performance could be improved if router efficiency was not a limiting factor.
+For example, an Extreme Quick-Start router could perform the following actions: